 Now that I am getting settled in to my life in Korea, I have more space to think about the future.
 And to miss home.
 Being here is a wonderful, wonderful gift, but the other day I realized that I’m not open to staying here long term.
 In my heart I know my future is back in the US teaching piano.
 (Although the desire to get a doctorate in piano performance faded after my first practice session here––funny how fleeting feelings can be.)

-It feels strange to let myself love this place, to know that Korea will always hold a special place in my heart but that I will ultimately leave it.
+It feels strange to let myself love this place, to know that Korea will always hold a special place in my heart, but that I will ultimately leave it.
 The transience of life confuses me sometimes.

 It’s been a long week.
-I feel physically exhausted, but also emotionally weary.
+I not only feel physically exhausted, but emotionally weary.
 There is something particularly tiring about being alone in the midst of a crowd.

-In the halls of the music school, on the street, and on the crowded bus and subway, I am surrounded by people but completely anonymous.
-I literally rub up against people, but am barely noticed by them (which is why it made me happy when a guy whose Smoothie King cup bumped my face on the bus apologized to me, in English no less).
-I also miss having someone to come home to (I knew I would) – to all my former roomies: I miss you!
+In the halls of the music school, on the street, on the crowded bus and the packed subway, I am surrounded by people but completely anonymous.
+I literally rub up against people, but am barely noticed.
+(To the point that an apology from a guy whose Smoothie King cup bumped my face on the bus actually brightened my day.)
+I also miss having someone to come home to.
+(I knew I would.
+To all my former roomies: I miss you!)

 I am ever comforted by this secret knowledge: He is jealous for me.